CallumPank/comp150-cpd/README.md

 In the second lecture of that day we started looking at our agile essays and started thinking of questions that we could do our project on.

 For the last lecture of the week we started looking at tinkering with text this was probably the most difficult activity that I had done because I could just not get the code to work.
 By the end of lecture, I still could not get the code to work so I looked at it out of lesson hours.
-It slowly started to make sense but I still can’t code colors.
+It slowly started to make sense but I still can’t code colours.

 Week 4